SeqSEE/mns-bot/README.md

-# discord bot boilerplate
+# mns-bot

-A simple TypeScript boilerplate for a Discord bot.
+A simple TypeScript Discord bot for querying the MNS.

 ### Prerequisites